• Skip to primary navigation

 4. Pour the batter into a lined muffin pan.
 Each cupcake is about ¼ cup batter, making 12 cupcakes.

-5. Pace the cupcake in the oven (middle rack) and bake at 350 degrees for 16-18 minutes.
+5. Place the cupcakes in your oven (middle rack) and bake at 350 degrees for 16-18 minutes.

 6. After baking, let the cupcakes cool in the pan for 5-10 minutes, then transfer them to a wire cooling rack.